obonaventure/cnp3/book/network/network.rst

    iBGP and eBGP sessions

-In practice, each BGP router inside a domain will maintain an `iBGP session` with each other BGP router in the domain [#frr]_.
-This will create a full-mesh of `iBGP sessions` among all BGP routers of the domain. `iBGP sessions`, like `eBGP sessions` run over TCP connections.
-Note that in contrast with `eBGP sessions` that are established between directly connected routers, `iBGP sessions`

-An important point to note about `iBGP sessions` is that a BGP router will only advertise a route over an `iBGP session` provided that :

- - the router uses this route to forward packets, and
- - the route was learned over one of the router's `eBGP sessions`

-A BGP router does not advertise over an `iBGP session` a route that it has learned over another `iBGP session` while it can, of course, advertise over `eBGP sessions` routes learned over `iBGP sessions`.
-This difference between the behaviour of a BGP router over `iBGP` and `eBGP` session is due to the utilisation of a full-mesh of `iBGP sessions`.
-Consider a network containing three BGP routers : `A`, `B` and `C` interconnected via a full-mesh of iBGP sessions.
-If router `A` learns a route towards prefix `p` from router `B`, router `A` does not need to advertise the received route to router `C` since router `C` will also learn the same route over the `C-B` `iBGP session`.

 .. index:: loopback interface

 .. sidebar:: Loopback interfaces and iBGP sessions

  In addition to their physical interfaces, routers can also be configured with a special loopback interface.
 A loopback interface is a software interface that is always up.
-Thus, the IP address associated to a loopback interface is always reachable while an IP address associated to a physical interface will become unreachable as soon as the corresponding physical interface fails.
-When a loopback interface is configured on a router, the address associated to this interface is advertised by the intradomain routing protocol inside the domain. `iBGP sessions` are usually established by using the router's loopback addresses as endpoints.
+When a loopback interface is configured on a router, the address associated to this interface is advertised by the intradomain routing protocol inside the domain.
+Thus, the IP address associated to a loopback interface is always reachable while an IP address associated to a physical interface will become unreachable as soon as the corresponding physical interface fails. `iBGP sessions` are usually established by using the router's loopback addresses as endpoints.
 This allows the `iBGP session` and its underlying TCP connection to remain up even if physical interfaces fail on the routers.

 .. example route not selected ?

-Now that routers can learn interdomain routes by using the iBGP and eBGP sessions, let us examine what happens when router `R3` sends a packet destined to `194.100.1.234`. `R3` forwards this packet to `R4`.  `R4` uses an intradomain routing protocol and BGP.
+Now that routers can learn interdomain routes over iBGP and eBGP sessions, let us examine what happens when router `R3` sends a packet destined to `194.100.1.234`. `R3` forwards this packet to `R4`.  `R4` uses an intradomain routing protocol and BGP.
 Its BGP routing table contains the following longest prefix match :

  - `194.100.0.0/23` via `195.100.0.1`

 This routes indicates that to forward a packet towards `194.100.0.0/23`, `R4` needs to forward the packet along the route towards `195.100.0.1`.
-However, `R4`is not directly connected to `195.100.0.1`. `R4` learned a route towards this address thanks to its intradomain routing protocol that distributed the following routes :
+However, `R4` is not directly connected to `195.100.0.1`. `R4` learned a route that matches this address thanks to its intradomain routing protocol that distributed the following routes :

  - `195.100.0.0/30`  via `195.100.0.10`
  - `195.100.0.4/30`  East